surftemp/eo-pipelines/README.md

 nohup run_pipelines "**/*.yaml" &
 ```

+## Creating a set of pipelines from a template

-A tool is provided for preparing a set of pipelines from a template and a CSV file containing parameters that will be substituted into the template
+A tool is provided for preparing a set of pipelines from a template and a CSV file containing parameter values that will be substituted into the template

 ```
-python -m eo_pipelines.utils.template_to_pipelines.py pipeline_template.yaml parameters.csv /tmp/pipelines
+create_pipelines pipeline_template.yaml parameters.csv /tmp/pipelines
 ```

 where pipeline_template.yaml is a pipeline with template parameters surrounded by curly brackets